rcrelia/ansible-mojo/README.md

 A simple introductory demo of Ansible playbook operations.

-For more in-depth discussion, check out this [blog post](https://randops.org/2016/10/26/ansible-shenanigans-part-i/).
+For a more in-depth discussion, check out this [blog post](https://randops.org/2016/10/26/ansible-shenanigans-part-i/).

 ## Installation